neufeld/AXIOME3/README.md

 	--classifier <PATH_TO_YOUR_CLASSIFIER_FILE>
 ```

-Note that *you don't have to* specify `--sample-type` and `--input-format` if you okay with the default settings.
+Note that *you don't have to* specify `--sample-type` and `--input-format` if you're okay with the default settings.
 If this is the case, simply do

 ```